 Pests in Student Accommodation

-The start of the new academic year has been slightly different for new and returning university students in 2020.
-Students in halls and rented accommodation are having to adjust to new rules and regulations as a result of the impact of Covid-19.
+The start of the new academic year was slightly different for new and returning university students in 2020.
+Students in halls and rented accommodation had to adjust to new rules and regulations as a result of the impact of Covid-19.
 With many students restricted to their student accommodation and attending virtual classes, university houses and halls are busier than ever.
 And with more students, comes more pests.

 Naturally, the spread of coronavirus is a concern that occupies many university-goers.
 Hence the need for stricter rules within student accommodation.
 However, with coronavirus at the forefront of everyone’s minds, the awareness of pest infestations has largely been dismissed, even though these new conditions are allowing these pests to thrive.
 Here at PESTUK, we believe that students should be aware of the risks pests such as bed bugs, rats and cockroaches pose and how to protect themselves.

 Rats are a frequent issue in university accommodation, simply due to the sheer number of people in one space.
 More people means more food, and more waste, which attracts rodents.
 An abundance of food sources, as well as shelter, enables them to breed, and keep their young alive and thriving.
 Due to the rapid rate at which rats reproduce, an infestation can take root in a short space of time.

 With more university students confined to their halls and rented accommodation because of the new COVID restrictions, the build-up of refuge is an increasing problem.

 What you can do:

 - Keep kitchens and food areas clean and free from clutter or crumbs.
 Kitchens are a prime target for rats.